Guillaumebeuzeboc/Haricot/README.md

 - Install targets/headers in the install directory at the root of the project
 - Generate .deb for each packages

+## Create a new workspace

+You can create a ws that would use haricot.
+To do that you would just have to create a symbolic link to the TopLevelCMake.txt the setup_local.zsh and to the haricot cmd (use the repo as an example).
+You can even combien workspace.

 ## Add a package (subdirectory)